* Reports say missiles moved to North Korea’s east coast

 In a fusillade of statements over the past month, North Korea has threatened to stage a nuclear strike on the United States, something it lacks the capacity to do, according to most experts, and has declared war on South Korea.

-The threats against the United States are “probably all bluster”, said Gary Samore, until recently the top nuclear proliferation expert on President Barack Obama’s national security staff.
+The threats against the United States by North Korea’s young leader, Kim Jong-un, are “probably all bluster”, said Gary Samore, until recently the top nuclear proliferation expert on President Barack Obama’s national security staff.

 The North Koreans “are not suicidal.
 They know that any kind of direct attack (on the United States) would be end of their country,” he added.

-Speculation about missile movements centred on two types of weapon, neither of which is known to have been tested.
+Speculation centred on two kinds of missiles, neither of which is known to have been tested.

 One is the so-called Musudan missile, which South Korea’s Defence Ministry estimates has a range of up to 3,000 km (1,865 miles).
 The other is the KN-08, believed to be an intercontinental ballistic missile.

-North Korea has always condemned the military exercises held by U.S. forces and their South Korean allies, but its reaction to this year’s has reached a blistering pitch.
+North Korea has always aggressively condemned the regular military exercises held by U.S. forces and their South Korean allies, but its reaction to this year’s has reached a blistering pitch.